kurawlefaraaz/Soft-Skills/Introduction.md.md

 Types of Soft Skills:
 - Inborn Skills:
-  : Skills such as confidence, courage, social nature
+  : Skills such as confidence, courage and social nature which are present from birth.
+These skills can be improved.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM2MTEzMzA2Miw0Njg4OTI4NzQsNzk1Mj
+eyJoaXN0b3J5IjpbMTM0ODYzMjc2MCw0Njg4OTI4NzQsNzk1Mj
 cwNjg5XX0=
 -->